 Maximize your recovery.
 That’s your goal.
 You’ve put in a solid session so you want to benefit from it to the max!
 Eating good recovery foods not only helps your muscles refuel and repair themselves better, it also helps them recover faster.
 That means more climbing, and more climbing means a better and happier climber 🙂 .
 With a properly nourished body you’ll notice that you won’t need as many rest days as you used to require to get back to climbing at 100%.

 To make sure you don’t miss this key opportunity, pack some extra snacks so you don’t have to wait until you get home and potentially lose out on the benefits.
-There are many good carb options, like whole grains and beans, but they don’t really make for an easy or quick snack.
-Instead, go for carb snacks like fruit, vegetables, hummus, and yogurt.
-As for protein, just grab your favorite protein bar or a handful of nuts and you’re good to go.
+There are many good carb options, like yams and beans, but they don’t really make for an easy or quick snack.
+Instead, go for easy recovery promoting snacks like some blueberries with a handful of walnuts or vegetables with hummus.
 Your muscles will start the process of recovery immediately.
 The protein you eat helps to repair the torn protein fibers in your muscles as well as build more muscle and the carbohydrates help to restore your muscle energy.

 Now, as important as recovery foods are, it is not as effective if you don’t have other good habits in place as well.
 Over training and not taking enough rest days seems to be very common in climbers that are very eager to climb better.
 If you get into this kind of cycle, you are not giving your body enough time to recover.
-Damaged muscles are not given the opportunity to heal property and get stronger, which can eventually lead to injury (especially overuse injuries).
-So, climb smart if you want to be in it for the long haul!
+When damaged muscles are not given the opportunity to heal property and get stronger, it can eventually lead to injury (especially overuse injuries).
+So, climb and eat smart if you want to be in it for the long haul!